oasis-tcs/openc2-oc2ls/oc2ls.md

 protocol in use.
 The corresponding OpenC2 target type is called an `IPv4-Connection` (see section [3.4.1.10](#34110-ipv4-connection) of this specification).
-A group of basic types and their use in the definition of an IPv4 Connection information model are represented in JIDL as follows:
+A group of basic (i.e., binary, integer) and complex (i.e., record, array, enumeration) types and their use in the definition of an IPv4 Connection information model are represented in JIDL as
+follows:

 ```